TpyoKnig/E5PCXY/README.md

-# E5CPXY
-Ender 5 Pro to CoreXY Conversion
+# Ender 5 Pro to CoreXY Conversion using the LayerFused X301 as a base.